aws-amplify/docs/docs/guides/hosting/fragments/gatsby.md

-In this guide you will learn how to deploy a Gatsby site with Amplify Hosting.
+In this guide you will learn how to deploy a Gatsby site with Amplify hosting.

 ### Getting started